Jozott00/TelloSelfControl/README.md

 ## Further improvments

-- I want to add position prediction for the X - axis to prevent that the drone loses the subject.
+- [x] I want to add position prediction for the X - axis to prevent that the drone loses the subject.
+- [ ] I want to add position prediction for the Y - axis and Z - axis to prevent that the drone loses the subject.
+- [ ] I want to add facial motion detection to send commands using motion
+- [ ] Send command by color recognition via webcam

 ## Credits